stephenkoo/json-CLI-search-ES6-Node.js/README.md

 # Command Line JSON Search Tool
 Although a bit unconventional, I've written a CLI app in ES6 by utilising Node.js just so I can really play with ES6 and see how different it is writing back-end applications from writing in Ruby.

 The only obstacle I didn't manage to overcome which might be easier in Ruby is to align results using `sprintf`, which unfortunately isn't a tool in Node.js.

+## Note on testing
+**[Writing comprehensive tests is important.](http://chocolatetin.org/2015/08/08/how-to-pass-a-coding-test.html)** I admit that I have only covered testing through Mocha & Chai for a day during my course and so had to read up and wrote tests to the best of my abilities.

+That said, I have manually tested the app by entering a wide range of inputs and am confident my code is quite rigorously tested.

+Although I feel I wasn't able to write a test I feel confident about within the context of a code test, I plan to learn how to write more intelligent and comprehensive test in the future.

+In the `zenSearch.test.js` file, I have written in pseudo-code what I would have written as tests if I were more familiar with Mocha/Chai, and my results of manually trying those tests.

 ## How to run
 ### Download the file